AI-native systems craft

 Rules, skills, plugins, and guardrails

 AI only becomes reproducible when context is sliced cleanly, rules are explicit, access is clear, and reusable skills or toolchains exist.
-That is where real experience starts to matter.
+When tests, reviews, or operations expose errors, the system should produce reviewable artifact updates.

 No black-box enthusiasm